History

 compliance with national standards for patient safety and quality of care.

-AVMC became the only Level II Trauma Center in the Antelope Valley.
+AVMC became the only 24-hour Level II Trauma Center in the Antelope Valley.

 Antelope Valley Healthcare District named Most Innovative Healthcare District